futurehood/Broadcaster/README.md

 # Broadcaster

-A small module for adding simple event broadcasting to events that may or may not implement specific listeners.
+A small module for adding support for simple event broadcasting to objects that may or may not implement specific listeners.